-26 Years Ago: David Bowie Launches ‘Glass Spider’ Tour
+When David Bowie Launched His Eye-Popping ‘Glass Spider’ Tour

-"It's written and structured with various thematic devices," Bowie told In Fashion magazine.
-“If this works the way I hope it does, then the next step for me will be to write a piece specifically for arenas and stadiums, which is almost like taking a musical on the road that has one narrative form all the way through, with a cast of characters, and is written for epic theater.
+"It's written and structured with various thematic devices," Bowie said at the time.
+"If this works the way I hope it does, then the next step for me will be to write a piece specifically for arenas and stadiums, which is almost like taking a musical on the road that has one narrative form all the way through, with a cast of characters, and is written for epic theater.
 I'm testing the waters with this tour."

-Bowie assembled a massive team that included five dancers (under the direction of choreographer Toni Basil, famous for her one-off hit ‘Mickey’), saxophone, trumpet, congas and violin.
+Bowie assembled a team that included five dancers (under the direction of choreographer Toni Basil, famous for the No. 1 hit "Mickey"), saxophone, trumpet, congas and violin.
 He tapped Peter Frampton – who had just launched a semi-successful comeback after several years of retirement – to play guitar on both the album and tour.

-The entire ensemble rehearsed for 12 hours a day in New York before kicking off the tour overseas.
+The entire ensemble rehearsed for 12 hours a day in New York before kicking off the tour on May 30, 1987 at Stadion Feijenoord in Rotterdam, the Netherlands.
 The set list included the bulk of the new album, as well as a number of lesser-known songs from Bowie's catalog.
 The massive stage set consisted of a giant spider with vacuum tube legs that were lit from the inside, and Bowie would emerge from the spider's head for the show's dramatic encore.